-- Providing evidence that they have QTS and are eligible to start induction. - Meeting with their induction tutor and mentor to agree on priorities for their programme and review these at regular intervals. - Discussing and agreeing on their reduced timetable allowance with their induction tutor and guarantee engagement with their ECF-based induction programme. - Participating in the agreed monitoring and development programmes. - Providing evidence of their progress against the required standards. - Raising any concerns that they have with their induction tutor. - Consulting the appropriate body named contact at an early stage if there are difficulties with resolving issues with the tutor/school. - Participate in scheduled classroom observation, progress reviews and formal assessment meetings. - Keep track of and participating in the scheduled classroom observations, progress reviews and formal assessment meetings. - Agreeing with their induction tutor the start and end dates of the induction period, including any absences, with their induction tutor. - Retaining copies of all assessment forms.
+- Providing evidence that they have QTS and are eligible to start induction. - Meeting with their induction tutor and mentor to agree on priorities for their programme and review these at regular intervals. - Discussing and agreeing on their reduced timetable allowance with their induction tutor and guarantee engagement with their programme of training and support based on the ITTECF. - Participating in the agreed monitoring and development programmes. - Providing evidence of their progress against the Teachers' Standards. - Raising any concerns that they have with their induction tutor. - Consulting the appropriate body named contact at an early stage if there are difficulties with resolving issues with the tutor/school. - Keep track of and participating in the scheduled classroom observations, progress reviews and formal assessment meetings. - Agreeing with their induction tutor the start and end dates of the induction period, including any absences, with their induction tutor. - Retaining copies of all assessment forms.